benjajaja/ratatui-image/README.md

 columns+rows bound etc.

 ## Widget choice
+* The [Image] widget does not adapt to rendering area (except not drawing at all if space is insufficient), may be a bit more bug prone (overdrawing or artifacts), and is not friendly with some of the protocols (e.g. the Kitty graphics protocol, which is stateful).
+Its big upside is that it is _stateless_ (in terms of ratatui, i.e. immediate-mode), and thus can never block the rendering thread/task.
+A lot of ratatui apps only use stateless widgets.
-The [ResizeImage] widget adapts to its render area, is more robust against overdraw bugs and artifacts, and plays nicer with some of the graphics protocols.
+* The [StatefulImage] widget adapts to its render area, is more robust against overdraw bugs and artifacts, and plays nicer with some of the graphics protocols.
 The resizing and encoding is blocking by default, but it is possible to offload this to another thread or async task (see `examples/async.rs`).

-The [FixedImage] widgets does not adapt to rendering area (except not drawing at all if space is insufficient), may be a bit more bug prone (overdrawing or artifacts), and is not friendly with some of the protocols (e.g. the Kitty graphics protocol, which is stateful).
-Its only upside is that it is stateless (in terms of ratatui), and thus can never block the rendering thread/task.
+It must be rendered with [`render_stateful_widget`] (i.e. with some mutable state).

 ## Examples

 `examples/demo.rs` is a fully fledged demo:
 * Guessing the graphics protocol and the terminal font-size.
-* Both [FixedImage] and [ResizeImage].
+* Both [Image] and [StatefulImage].
 * [Resize::Fit] and [Resize::Crop].
 * Reacts to resizes from terminal or widget layout.
 * Cycle through available graphics protocols at runtime.
 * Load different images.
-* Cycle toggling [FixedImage], [ResizeImage], or both, to demonstrate correct state after removal.
+* Cycle toggling [Image], [StatefulImage], or both, to demonstrate correct state after removal.
 * Works with crossterm and termion backends.